appsody/website/content/docs/stacks/stack-structure.md

 which specifies the directory for the appsody controller to watch for changes, so that the user application can be automatically re-launched for rapid local development.
 Since re-launching may required addition steps, the variable `APPSODY_RUN_ON_CHANGE` specifies the command that will be run to re-launch the application.

-The appsody controller remains running throughout rapid local development mode, and is terminated with the 'appsody stop' command (or simply killing the running appsody client process).
+The appsody controller remains running throughout rapid local development mode, and is terminated with the `appsody stop` command (or simply killing the running appsody client process).

 ## Stack operation during 'Build and Deploy' mode

 The build mode is designed to package up both the new user application and the technology components of the stack into a single docker image that can be deployed and run in any docker environment (often a local or public kubernetes cluster).
 From a stack point of view, the key requirement is to include a docker file which will build this combined image.
 This is the `Dockerfile` in the `project` directory in the stack source (as opposed to the `Dockerfile-stack` file in the `image` directory which builds the stack image itself).

-The steps undertaken when the 'appsody build' command is run are:
+The steps undertaken when the `appsody build` command is run are:

-* Appsody client extracts the contents of the stack into a local directory (by default ~/.appsody/extract) along with the user application.
+* Appsody client extracts the contents of the stack into a local directory (by default `~/.appsody/extract`) along with the user application.
 * Appssody client then runs, effectively, a docker build using the `Dockerfile` in the `project` directory of this extracted structure, resulting in a docker image for the combined application.

-The `Dockerfile` needs to build the dependencies for both the stack technology components as well as the user application, and set the entrypoint (or CMD) to an appropriate entrypoint for the user application.
+The `Dockerfile` needs to build the dependencies for both the stack technology components as well as the user application, and set the entrypoint (or `CMD`) to an appropriate entrypoint for the user application.
 The appsody controller is not involved in the final application image.

 ## Summary of files within the stack source and user directory structure

 ### Stack.yaml

 The stack.yaml defines different components of the stack and which template the stack should use by default.
 See the example below:

 ```bash
 name: Sample Application Stack # concise one line name for the stack
 version: 0.1.0 # version of the stack